gutow/Langmuir_Trough/docs/Gutow_Lab_Trough_SOPs.md

    abbreviation, DD = day of the month and YYYY = the year.
 7. Open the folder by clicking on it.
 8. Open a new Notebook.
 Give it a descriptive name.
-9. In the first cell run the command `import Trough_GUI`.
+9. In the first cell run the command `from Trough import Trough_GUI`.
 If the trough has not been started in the last 12 hours this will take a while as it checks the motor calibration for moving the barriers.

 ## Checking Trough and Subphase Cleanliness
 **This need to be done before each experiment.**